 There are many extra curricular clubs and activities that take place, both during the school day and after school, at various times throughout the year.
-These include: Drama, Chess & Board Games, Netball, Running, and Story Club, which is lead by Year 6 Librarians, for the Key Stage 1 children.
+These can include: Drama, Chess, Netball, Running, and Story Club, which is lead by Year 6 Librarians, for the Key Stage 1 children.

-There are ICT opportunities with a Code Club and Digital Leaders.
+There are ICT opportunities with a Code Club and Digital Leaders as well as Mathletics.

 We also have Sports Leaders in Year 5 who organise lunchtime activities for groups of children, a Choir and a School Orchestra.